oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/pipe_array/README.md

 ## Purpose
-In certain situations, it is useful to be able to create collection of pipes that can be indexed like an array in a DPC++ FPGA design.
+In certain situations, it is useful to create a collection of pipes that can be indexed like an array in a DPC++ FPGA design.
 If you are not yet familiar with DPC++ pipes, refer to the prerequisite tutorial "Data Transfers Using Pipes".

 In SYCL*, each pipe defines a unique type with static methods for reading data (`read`) and writing data (`write`).
 Since pipes are not objects but *types*, defining a collection of pipes requires C++ template meta-programming.
 This is somewhat non-intuitive but yields highly efficient code.